thenadz/document-gallery/README.txt

 * Whatever else **you** would like (post on the [support forum](http://wordpress.org/support/plugin/document-gallery) if you have ideas)!

+= 2.0.4 =
+* **Enhancement:** Custom CSS is now loaded faster, meaning faster page loads for your users.
+Tests are showing a speedup of around 30% over where it was in the last release.

 = 2.0.3 =
 * **Enhancement:** Now handles custom user CSS more securely.